7.1 Business Incorporation and New Business Assistance Services

-When considering how to incorporate a new business, a qualified Houston, Texas CPA firm like Abraham Business Solutions, PC can explain the unique tax and legal implications.
+When considering how to incorporate a new business, a qualified CPA firm like Abraham Business Solutions, PC can guide you through the unique tax and legal implications.
 We’ll carefully evaluate your business and help you decide which type of entity best suits your needs.
 Some common forms of incorporation are:

 Limited Liability Partnership (LLC)